New York Stop Sign Tickets Lawyer

 The discussion of where to stop is really just a theoretical one.
 In just about any case where a motorist has been charged with disobeying a stop sign, it’s about a failure to come to a complete stop at any point prior to entering the intersection.
 Rarely if ever will you see an officer admit the vehicle stopped but argue it stopped at the wrong place.

-PENALTIES FOR RUNNING A STOP SIGN IN NY
+WHAT ARE THE PENALTIES FOR RUNNING A STOP SIGN IN NY?

 If you accumulate 11 points within 18 months, your license will be suspended.
-Just 6 months in the same period means you will be charged a Driver Responsibility Assessment of of at least $300.
-In addition, running a stop sign is sure to increase your insurance premiums.
+Just 6 points in any 18 month means you will be charged a Driver Responsibility Assessment of of at least $300.
+In addition, running a stop sign is certainly something that could lead to an increase in your insurance premiums.

-There are a few defenses against a New York stop sign ticket that your lawyer may use in court to prove you’re innocent.
+When fighting a New York stop sign ticket at a small hearing or trial, there are a few arguments that your lawyer may use in court to help discredit the officer’s case.
 These can include:

-- The stop sign was impossible to see due to the position of trees, bushes or other obstructions
+- The stop sign was difficult or impossible to see due to the position of trees, bushes or other obstructions

-What won’t work is feigning ignorance about the about the law or the existence of the stop sign.
-It’s every driver’s responsibility to know state laws about stop signs, as well as the existence of stop signs — no matter how new they are.
+What won’t work is feigning ignorance about the about the law or arguing that this was a new sign and you didn’t notice it.
+It’s every driver’s responsibility to know state laws about stop signs, as well recognize the existence of stop signs no matter how new they may be.

 GET HELP FROM A NEW YORK TRAFFIC TICKET LAWYER

-If you have been issued a stop sign ticket, you have legal options.
-Our attorneys may be able to get your charges reduced to a lesser infraction like disobeying a traffic control device, or get the ticket dropped altogether.
+If you have been issued a stop sign ticket, you have options.
+Our attorneys may be able to get your charges reduced to a lesser infraction or get the ticket dropped altogether.

 Call us at (888) 842-5384 (TicketHELP) or contact us online for a free, no-obligation consultation with a New York traffic ticket lawyer today.